-Shareholders may be requested to provide additional or updated identification documents from time to time pursuant to ongoing client due diligence requirements under relevant laws and regulations.
-Failure to provide such additional or updated documents may result in the respective Shareholder to qualify as a Prohibited Person as defined in the section "Restriction on issue" hereof.
+Investors will be requested to provide additional or updated identification documents from time to time due to ongoing client due diligence requirements under the AML Laws.
+Failure to provide proper information, confirmation or documentation may, among others, result in the rejection of subscriptions and/or the withholding of redemption proceeds by the Fund.